Pontiac Grand Prix: 1971

 A new integrated bumper/grille and larger single headlights replacing the quad lights of 1969-70 models marked the introduction of the 1971 Grand Prix along with a new slanted boattail-style rear with taillights built into the bumper.
 Interior revisions amounted to new trim patterns for cloth and vinyl upholstery patterns for both the bench and bucket seats, but the leather interior option was discontinued.

 Engine choices included the standard 400 cid V8 with four-barrel carburetor and dual exhausts, rated at 300 hp; and the optional four-barrel 455 cid V8 rated at 325 hp.
-Both engines received substantially lower compression ratios (8.4:1 for 1971 compared to 10.25:1 in 1970) as part of a GM-corporate edict that required engines to use lower-octane regular leaded, low lead or unleaded gasoline beginning with the 1971 model year.
+Both engines received substantially lower compression ratios (8.4:1 for 1971 compared to 10.25:1 in 1970) as part of a GM-corporate requirement for engines to use lower-octane regular leaded, low lead or unleaded gasoline beginning with the 1971 model year.
 Transmission offerings initially were carried over from previous years, including the standard three-speed manual, or optional four-speed stick or Turbo Hydra-Matic.
 However, at mid-year, Turbo Hydra-Matic automatic became standard equipment and the manual shifters were dropped.
 Variable-ratio power steering was made standard equipment as well.

 New power ratings were put into effect, requiring manufacturers to post net horsepower with all accessories installed (vs. gross rating without the accessories).
 This system gave a more realistic measure of power.
 The base 400 cid four-barrel engine was rated now at 255 hp and the 455 cid in SJ models were 260 hp (net).
 The 455 SJ model had a $195 option that included Rally gauges, body-colored mirrors, SJ badging, and a no-maintenance AC Delco battery.
 A corporate-wide labor strike in mid-September 1970 halted all GM production for 67 days.
 This delayed the production of the third generation Grand Prix by one year in 1973.
 Production numbers for 1971 were lower than in 1970 with only 58,325 units.